benhammondmusic/blog/ckn4ytp2x0ililcs17cqsa105.md

-## Reviewing Comp.
-Sci.
-Concepts by Actually Writing Code
+## Studying CompSci by Actually Writing Code

 > Often the best way to learn isn't by watching a JavaScript influencer or by reading theory in a decades old book.
 It is simply using the tools you have to build the thing you want, and filling in the knowledge gaps as you go!